 Manner of payment.
 You must make payment via debit order or EFT.

 Interest on overdue amounts.
 Any amount not paid by you on the due date will bear interest for our benefit, from the due date until the date you pay it.
 The rate of interest will be either 2% above the published prime overdraft rate from time to time of our bankers or 15%, whichever is higher.
-A letter signed by a general, branch or other bank manager setting out their rate will be proof of the rate.
+A letter signed by a general, branch or other bank manager setting out their rate will be prima facie proof of the rate.
 Interest will be payable on a claim for damages from when the damages were suffered.

 Appropriation.
-We may appropriate any payment received from you towards the satisfaction of any your indebtedness to us under the Agreement.
+We may appropriate any payment received from you towards the satisfaction of any of your indebtedness to us under the Agreement.

 Withhold payment.
 You may not withhold payment of any amount due to us for any reason.